Beta-binomial distribution: As a compound distribution

-Beta-binomial as an urn model
+As an urn model

 The beta-binomial distribution can also be motivated via an urn model for positive integer values of α and β, known as the Pólya urn model.
 Specifically, imagine an urn containing α red balls and β black balls, where random draws are made.
 If a red ball is observed, then two red balls are returned to the urn.
 Likewise, if a black ball is drawn, then two black balls are returned to the urn.
 If this is repeated n times, then the probability of observing x red balls follows a beta-binomial distribution with parameters n, α and β.

-If the random draws are with simple replacement (no balls over and above the observed ball are added to the urn), then the distribution follows a binomial distribution and if the random draws are made without replacement, the distribution follows a hypergeometric distribution.
+By contrast, if the random draws are with simple replacement (no balls over and above the observed ball are added to the urn), then the distribution follows a binomial distribution and if the random draws are made without replacement, the distribution follows a hypergeometric distribution.